juanitacosmica/JC_Amazon_Vine_Analysis/README.md

 - Additional analyses and suggestions

-To improve the analysis the percentage for all stars reviews can be calculated; as per the results, as shown below:
+To improve the analysis the percentage for all stars reviews can be calculated, as shown below:

 ![percentageallstars_1](/Resources/percentageallstars_1.jpg) ![percentageallstars_2](/Resources/percentageallstars_2.jpg)